patelpurvip/ETL-Purchase-Orders-System/README.md

 * Sample SQL queries used to test the newly created SQL database
 * A pdf copy of the project's summary report, with additional recommendations to the company on purchase order processing

+## Instructions
+1. Extract and read source data from original CSVs (run Step 1 in jupyter notebook)
+2. Create tables in PostgreSQL (run SQL schema file)
+3. Transform, clean, & format data in Pandas.
+Export final dataframes into PostGres.
+(5 data frames total, run Step 3 in jupyter notebook)
+4. Create any new dataframes needed for the final database and load into Postgres (Run the join code listed in the jupyter notebook at Step 4 in Postgres, and explort the resulting table as a csv.
+Load the csv back into Jupyter and run Step 4)
+    * in this case, we needed to create a new version of the order line table
+    * this required running a left join between the old order line table and the order header table
+5. Connect to the local database and load data back into jupyter via SQLAlchemy in order to run queries (run Steps 5 & 6 in jupyter notebook)

 ## Extract
 The 5 original Excel files, which comprised the prior procurement tracking system and came directly from the company’s eProcurement tool, were converted to csv format: